chainguard-dev/terraform-provider-imagetest/docs/resources/harness_k3s.md

 Optional:

 - `limit` (String) Limit of memory the harness container can consume
-- `request` (String) Amount of memory requested for the harness container
+- `request` (String) Amount of memory requested for the harness container.
+The default is the bare minimum required by k3s.
+Anything lower should be used with caution.